seansenters/comm273d/source/tutorials/spreadsheets/basic-pivot-tables.md

-6. Return to source data, add a row
+6. Return to source data, add a column

-7. Derive a new row
+7. Derive a new column